 General findings and tendencies since 1995 are shown in Figure 3.
 The main disciplinary focus of research has consistently come from ecology with an average representation of 48.79% of studies for the whole study period.
 Among ecological studies, those where coastal urbanization have modified ecological patterns stand out.
 For example Way et al. (2004), tracked movement and activity patterns of coyotes in northeastern North America, demonstrating that these mammals used more urbanized areas than natural ones.
 Other studies have assessed diets and feeding habitats of coastal birds to assess the interplay between natural and anthropogenic factors in determining diversity patterns (Washburn et al. 2013).
 Social-ecological studies were the second most common disciplinary focus with 24.47% (an average 2.2 publications per year between 2005 and 2009, 4.4 between 2010 and 2014, and 3.8 between 2015 and 2019; Fig 3a).
 Social-ecological studies include those which focus on biodiversity and natural environment perceptions and human wellbeing.
-For instance, White et al. (2013) assessed humans emotions towards different coastal environments and Burger et al. (2017) assessed human preferences towards protection and restoration.
+For instance, White et al. (2013) assessed human emotions towards different coastal environments and Burger et al. (2017) assessed human preferences towards protection and restoration.
 Environmental policy and planning studies have focused on developing guidelines for planning in order to contribute to the sustainability of the urban environment.
 For instance Alcoforado et al. (2009) identified climatic needs in a coastal city and discussed problems that arise when applying climatic knowledge to urban planning.
+Disciplinary focus of research showed high number of publications on traditional ecology, centered on how biodiversity patterns are affected by cities.
+However, despite noticeable exceptions, focus on human dimensions, such as studies which deal with perceptions and well-being associated to urban development and environmental footprint have received less attention.
+In addition multidisciplinary research on defining and designing solutions, associated to various forms of participatory approaches in order to move towards urban sustainability, are still scarce, showing a gap in knowledge.

 Coastal ecology research has mainly considered spatial approaches searching for patterns based on differences in urban morphology.
 These spatial patterns include land cover and land use.
 For instance, research based on beach width and coastal slope that determine the most critical physical parameters to create coastal vulnerability maps (Kantamaneni et al. 2019).
 Study approaches have slowly included temporal dimensions (Fig. 3b).
 Spatio-temporal studies included articles such as Grossmann (2008) who discusses the consequences of current global technological, organisational and economic developments for a port.
-Temporal studies included Priestley et al. (2018) who assessed inorganic and organic compounds and their relation to photolysis and Martin et al. (2007) who studied management approaches for a coastal urban pest (hite Ibis) along the east coast of Australia.
+Temporal studies included Priestley et al. (2018) who assessed inorganic and organic compounds and their relation to photolysis and Martin et al. (2007) who studied management approaches for a coastal urban pest (White Ibis) along the east coast of Australia.
 Studies which use experimental approaches through time represent less than 1% of the articles.
 They included articles such as the study of Leclerc & Viard (2018), who studied how swimming predators influenced the early development of fauna associated with floating pontoons in marinas.
+A significant higher number of publications considering spatial instead of temporal approaches could generate a static representation of what happens in coastal cities.
+This is particularly relevant in the face of climate change scenarios, where temporal variability becomes important.